lat9/reviews_updated/readme.md

-# "Reviews Updated" for Zen Cart 1.5.7c and later
+# "Reviews Updated" for Zen Cart 1.5.8 and later

 This plugin enables guests to write product reviews.
-There are both template and core-file changes required!
+There are template-file changes required!

+Support is provided for use with the built-in `responsive_classic` or `bootstrap` templates (and clones thereof).

 ## Zen Cart Support Thread